 In the next post of this series

-we will apply a linear transformation to our secial distribution Z. This will be done by applying a matrix A to the z-vectors.
+we will apply a linear transformation to our special distribution Z. This will be done by applying a matrix A to the z-vectors.
 We will try to find out how this impacts the probability density of the transformed distribution.